 At the Toscana Resort Castelfalfi, you can do exactly that – on a variety of different budgets.

 First, let me say, I am not actually in the market for a ramshackle Tuscan farmhouse, but I am always in the market for a great travel experience.
 When I first heard about the Castelfalfi resort, it intrigued me from the start.

 Castelfalfi was a rural Tuscan hilltop village, which, like many others, had been virtually abandoned after the wars.
 Agriculture was hard, jobs were scarce, and young people set off for the cities, to find their fortunes.
 They never returned, and the village slowly crumbled and died.
 Eventually, the regional council put the entire thing up for sale and multi-national travel giant TUI swooped in and bought it – castle, village, agricultural land and forest reserve; 1,100-hectares in all.

-Now TUI could have done what so many others have done before: leveled the entire village and started from scratch.
+Now TUI could have done what so many others have done before: levelled the entire village and started from scratch.
 We’ve seen it happen around Europe, particularly along the coastlines; concrete, package holidays, and not a local to be seen for miles.
-It probably would have been easier and more cost effective but TUI was looking to pilot a different kind of project; one that would benefit the local people, honour the landscape and traditions of the region, and bring life back into this abandoned Tuscan village.
+It probably would have been easier and more cost-effective but TUI was looking to pilot a different kind of project; one that would benefit the local people, honour the landscape and traditions of the region and bring life back into this abandoned Tuscan village.
 And thus, Castelfalfi was reborn.

 Castelfalfi is a multi-stage project.
 It began with a world-class golf-course (As a non-golfer, I’ll have to take their word for it, but it sure was beautiful to walk through), the restoration of the former tobacco factory into a beautiful small hotel, and a revitalization of the village restaurant (both of which I’ll get to in a minute).